turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.md

 ## Note to Instructor

-Next time teaching this lesson, let's update the lesson plan to inlcude  using `Omniauth.mock_auth` for testing.
+Make sure to cover and explain `Omniauth.mock_auth` for testing toward the end of the lesson.
 There has been a good amount of confusion and time lost with students related to a lack of understanding on the subject.

 ## Prework